Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: The Askey--Wilson polynomials

 Similarly, by symmetry, the coefficient of $t^{n-j}$ of the second $_3\phi_2$ series on the left-hand side of \eqref{32pf} is

 In total, the coefficient of $t^n$ of the product of the two $_3\phi_2$ series on the left-hand side of \eqref{32pf} is

-Now the last sum over $j$ is a multiple of a Askey--Wilson polynomial by virtue of \eqref{AWcf}.
-We thus obtain the {following} expression for the coefficient of $t^n$ of the left-hand side of \eqref{32pf}:
+Now the last sum over $j$ is a multiple of an Askey--Wilson polynomial by virtue of \eqref{AWcf}.
+We thus obtain the following expression for the coefficient of $t^n$ of the left-hand side of \eqref{32pf}:

 and the result follows. \end{proof}